 Trying to Spin an Evolutionary History Out of Spider Silk

 Scientists recently examined a well-preserved spider web encased in amber.
-It is the oldest example of a spider web in existence and was declared to be one-hundred and ten million years old.
+It is the oldest example of a spider web in existence and was declared to be 110 million years old.

-The fact remains that the ancient spider’s web design and way of making a living was identical to that of modern spiders.
+The fact remains that the ancient spider’s web design and way of making a living were identical to that of modern spiders.
 There was certainly no evidence of evolution here.